OCIPOC/courses-and-books/python-data-structures/book/stack-queues-deques.md

 - is_empty: return True if queue is empty
     - Time complexity: O(1)
 - length: return the length of the queue
     - Time complexity: O(1)

+In python we can use [list, queue.Queue, collection.deque](https://docs.python.org/3/library/queue.html) for queue.
+Or we can implement it by using circular array.

+## Double-Ended Queues
+We next consider a queue-like data structure that supports insertion and deletion at both the front and the back of the queue.
+Such a structure is called a double-ended queue, or deque (pronounced “deck” to avoid confusion).
+The deque abstract operations:
+- add-first: add element to the front
+    - Time complexity: O(1)
+- add-last: add element to the back
+    - Time complexity: O(1)
+- delete-first: remove and return the first element
+    - Time complexity: O(1)
+- delete-last: remove and return the last element
+    - Time complexity: O(1)
+- first: return first element
+    - Time complexity: O(1)
+- last: return last element
+    - Time complexity: O(1)
+- is_empty: return True if empty
+    - Time complexity: O(1)
+- len: return the number of elements in deque
+    - Time complexity: O(1)